The Children’s Medical Group PLLC

 Emergencies: We may use or disclose your child’s protected health information in an emergency treatment situation.

-Communication Barriers: We may use and disclose your child’s protected health information if your child’s provider or another provider in the practice attempts to obtain consent from you but is unable to do so due to substantial communication barriers and the provider determines, using professional judgment that you intend to consent to use or disclosure under the circumstances.
+Communication Barriers: We may use and disclose your child’s protected health information if your child’s clinician or another clinician in the practice attempts to obtain consent from you but is unable to do so due to substantial communication barriers and the clinician determines, using professional judgment that you intend to consent to use or disclosure under the circumstances.

 2. Your Rights